davepreston/pgvector-cluster/README.md

 CREATE TABLE IF NOT EXISTS point (
     id SERIAL PRIMARY KEY,
-    scan_name TEXT NOT NULL, -- must be unique scan_name for this scan embedding_id INTEGER NOT NULL, -- connects to the vector table assessed BOOLEAN NOT NULL DEFAULT false, -- scan will continue until all records are true with matching scan_name cluster_id INTEGER, -- null means no cluster type TEXT, -- 'core' if a point is considered a core by DBSCAN
+    scan_name TEXT NOT NULL, -- must be unique scan_name for this scan vector_id INTEGER NOT NULL, -- connects to the vector table assessed BOOLEAN NOT NULL DEFAULT false, -- scan will continue until all records are true with matching scan_name cluster_id INTEGER, -- null means no cluster type TEXT, -- 'core' if a point is considered a core by DBSCAN